 The company is also a partner in Merrain International, an oak barrel stave mill in the Vosges district of France, and distributorships are owned in California, Arizona and Canada.

 Nearly every wine is produced from estate vineyards, numbering 10,159 acres across the state.
 The company also owns 11,055 acres of vineyards internationally.
 23% of California vineyards are planted to Pinot Noir.
+100% of Kendall-Jackson's vineyards in California are SIP (Sustainability in Practice) Certified and CCSW (Certified California Sustainable Winegrowing) recognized.
 Total production is about 5 million cases, of which 3 million cases are labeled Kendall-Jackson.
 Annual revenue is reportedly $500 million.